mlinreallife/blog/content/posts/press_review_13.md

  > The observability of your system is a measure of how well-instrumented it is, and how easily you can find out what's going on inside it.

-It's also important to know what to check.
+It's also crucial to know what to check.
 A system that is 99,9% of the time up doesn't mean that users are happy.
 Your system can lag and your users can turn away from it.

 ##[Kubernetes - Be sure of being ready for real zero downtime deployment](https://medium.com/ni-tech-talk/optimizing-revenue-with-bayesian-a-b-testing-5068e8ac41ea)